noah-mclain/gen-text-ai/README.md

   - **NEW: Memory-optimized language processing with incremental saving to prevent OOM errors**

 - **Memory Efficiency Improvements**:

   - Fixed batch processing to handle empty datasets
   - Protected against division by zero in batch size calculation
   - Added streaming mode for large datasets
   - **NEW: Implemented memory-efficient multi-language processing with incremental saving**
   - **NEW: Added language distribution tracking to monitor balance across programming languages**

+- **Enhanced A6000 Training Script**:
+  - Updated `train_a6000_optimized.sh` to include feature extraction before training
+  - Efficient tokenization of preprocessed datasets using the model's tokenizer
+  - Improved memory management and performance on A6000 GPUs
+  - Feature caching to disk for faster subsequent training runs
+  - Seamless integration with Google Drive for persistent storage of extracted features
+  - Command-line options to control feature extraction behavior

 ## Usage